The Next Generation

 With the help of Scott Torode of Pfeffer Torode Architecture, the couple created a new exterior elevation but made only minor changes to the floorplan—mostly removing interior walls and bumping ceilings up to the roofline.
 “Like most people, we spend a great deal of time in the kitchen, so we combined the old kitchen and dining room into one large kitchen with a breakfast area.
 We made the previous den into a formal dining room and enclosed the former porch to create a sunroom on the back of the house, ” Kate says.
 The one addition to the home’s footprint was made to the master suite.
 “We added a bathroom and transformed the old master bath into his-and-hers closets.”

-Kate, one of the owners and design minds behind Chickadee, a Cahaba Heights interiors boutique, took the interiors into her own capable hands.
+Kate, owner of Kate Hartman Interiors, took the interiors into her own capable hands.
 Oak hardwood floors, finished with a 50/50 mix of ebony and coffee-colored stains, unite every room in the home.
 Wood planks—cypress finished with a semitransparent stain—stretch overhead in the home’s living and dining room, entry and kitchen.
 Where the ceilings were just eight feet, they now soar, giving the rooms an airy feel.

 In every space, Kate’s décor makes the home at once livable and sophisticated.
 “If you look at the house overall, you may think it leans modern, ” she says, “but as you look at the individual pieces in the rooms, you will see vintage and antique pieces around every corner.”
 Kate mixes French antiques with vintage furniture frames she’s reupholstered, as well as found accessories such as rugs and artwork.
 One of the most cosmopolitan elements in the home is the lighting.
 “I think that lighting is something that is overlooked or not properly budgeted for on projects, ” she says.
 “Lighting can make a room and should always be an important part of the design process.”